Loop Trail? No

 NRT Ambassador on 07/24/2019.

 The corridor was one of the first purchased under the Florida Rails to Trails Program.
-Managed by the Florida Park Service, the Withlacoochee State Trail is officially designated as part of Florida's Statewide System of Greenways and Trails.
+Managed by the Florida Park Service, the WST is officially designated as part of Florida's Statewide System of Greenways and Trails.

 Like most rail-trails in Florida, the WST is generally flat, offering an easy ride for all skill levels.
 Reminders of the Trail's historic railroad activity include cement mileage and whistle markers, the Lake Henderson Trestle and the privately owned Inverness Depot which was built in 1982.
 The Trail's extremely dedicated citizen support organization (CSO), Rails to Trails of the Withlacoochee, relocated and restored a 1925 caboose for the Inverness trailhead.
 The red caboose now serves as a symbolic, welcoming landmark which volunteers hope will ultimately house a small museum of railroad memorabilia.
 The Withlacoochee's CSO has also enhanced the Trail with the installation of a 20-station health and fitness circuit near the Inverness trailhead and interpretive signage highlighting points of interest and natural resources along the Trail.